UPPMAX/R-python-julia-matlab-HPC/docs/R/batchR.rst

    .. tab:: HPC2N

-        Short parallel example (using packages "foreach" and "doParallel") for running on Kebnekaise.
+        Short parallel example (using packages "foreach" and "doParallel" which are included in the R module) for running on Kebnekaise.
 Loading R/4.0.4 and its prerequisites.

         .. code-block:: sh